Houka/CS_3110_Final_Project/README.md

 ## Controls:
 - WASD to move cursor
 - J to select
+- K to deselect
 - Q to quit

 ## Gameplay:
 - You can control blue units.
 Your goal is to eliminate all red (enemy) units.
 - This is a turn based game.
+- Every time it is your turn each of your units may move only once.
+You can choose to not move your unit.
+- Units may also attack or move.
+Upon attacking or waiting the unit's turn is over.
+When all of your units' turns are over the enemy's turn will begin.
+- To end your turn before all your units have waited or attacked, select "End turn" by clicking "J" anywhere and selecting end turn.
+- When attacking another unit it will counterattack if you are within its range, unless it dies from your attack.
 - Hover over a unit to see its stats.
 - Hover over a terrain spot to see the stat bonuses.
+- Keep the command prompt open to see whose turn it is and view other information on the state of the game.
+It will also tell you if you attempt to perform an illegal move (in which case nothing happens).

+## Hints:
+- Level 2:
+  Occupy the cities for a huge terrain advantage.
+  Your archers can attack other short-ranged units without fear of counterattack, so use them to soften up your enemy before killing them.
+  Use the weapon triangle to your advantage.
+Swords beat axes, lances beat swords, axes beat lances.